seanyoung/cir/irp/doc/irp_introduction.md

 +100 -200 +2 -100000
 ```

-The stream must always end with a gap, it is an error if is not.
+The stream must always end with a gap, else the IRP is invalid.

-These values do not have to be whole integers.
-Lastly the general spec can also list the
+The values do not have to be whole integers.
+The general spec can also list the
 carrier and duty cycle.
 The carrier is in kilohertz and has the `k` suffix.
 The duty cycle
  is in percentage and has the `%` suffix.
 If the carrier is not specified it defaults to
-38kHz.
+`38k`.

 ```
 {38.5k,33%,100.1}<>(1.5,-2,10,-99.5m)